utsavlamichhane/Installing_QIIME2_Intel_chip/INSTALLATION.md

 # Now you have QIIME2 Installed in your system

-# Step 19
+# Step 13

-Just to make sure that run the following command in your normal Terminal (no need to use the Terminal_Rosetta now onwards):
+Just to make sure that run the following command in Terminal:

 ```
 conda deactivate